jessepeterman/how-to-learn-to-program/Lessons/1-LessonOne.md

+# Lesson 1: Learn How To Program
-# Determine if you like programming
+## 1. Determine if you like programming

 One of the most important steps before taking up the task of learning how to program is to decide if it's even worth your time to start.